-Her first degree is from Syracuse University in Newspaper Journalism and Latin American Studies with a minor in Spanish and her second degree is from University of North Florida in Physical Therapy.
-Carrie is a licensed physical therapist specializing in Neonatal Development and Feeding and Pediatric Physical Therapy.
-She has practiced within the Neonatal Intensive Care setting for over ten years and also has worked with pediatric patients in inpatient, outpatient, pediatric intensive care unit and outpatient lactation settings to include all developmental care and wound care.
-Carrie is Neurodevelopmentally (NDT)/Bobath Trained in the Eight Week Course of the Treatment of Children with Cerebral Palsy (for more information please see http://www.ndta.org), is certified in NDT and searching for an Advanced Baby Course at the moment, is a trained provider of Debra Beckman’s Oral Motor Assessment and Intervention, is a Certified Examiner of Marjorie Palmer’s Neonatal Oral Motor Assessment Scale and has completed the educational requirements for RTS Bereavement Training in pregnancy and newborn loss.
-She also has started on a journey learning myofasical release with John Barnes, PT.
-She is also an International Board Certified Lactation Consultant (IBCLC).
-Carrie has also been a volunteer breastfeeding counselor for almost seven years.
-Besides running a local support group for breastfeeding families and their children she holds a volunteer position at the state level where other volunteer breastfeeding counselors contact her with their most challenging medical and legal cases.
+My first degree is from Syracuse University in Newspaper Journalism and Latin American Studies with a minor in Spanish and my second degree is from University of North Florida in Physical Therapy.
+I am a licensed physical therapist specializing in Neonatal Development and Feeding and Pediatric Physical Therapy.
+I have practiced within the Neonatal Intensive Care setting for over ten years and have also worked with pediatric patients in inpatient, outpatient, pediatric intensive care unit and outpatient lactation settings to include all developmental care and wound care.
+I am Neurodevelopmentally (NDT)/Bobath Trained in the Eight Week Course of the Treatment of Children with Cerebral Palsy (for more information please see http://www.ndta.org), am a trained provider of Debra Beckman’s Oral Motor Assessment and Intervention, am a Certified Examiner of Marjorie Palmer’s Neonatal Oral Motor Assessment Scale and have completed the educational requirements for RTS Bereavement Training in pregnancy and newborn loss.
+I have started on a journey learning myofasical release with John Barnes, PT and have taken a course in Brain Gym.
+There are also many other courses, but I feel those are the most relevant ones to list here!
+I have also been an International Board Certified Lactation Consultant (IBCLC) since 2009 and a volunteer breastfeeding counselor since 2004.

 Please contact me at email@example.com.
 Please be patient when you email as I sometimes have a high volume of email to answer and I pray and meditate on each email before responding.
 Thank you for being my reader!
 Many blessings!